Keynote Speaker · AI, Higher Ed, and Open Ed

 60–90 minutes · for open education communities, faculty, and institutional leaders

-The goal of the open education movement is to increase access to educational opportunity.
-Since its founding over a quarter century ago, the primary tactic for accomplishing this goal has been creating and sharing open educational resources (OER) - teaching, learning, and research materials that are shared under copyright licenses that grant users free permission to engage in the 5R activities.
+For over a quarter century, the open education movement has pursued a single goal: increasing access to educational opportunity.
+From the very beginning, the primary tactic for accomplishing this goal has been creating and sharing open educational resources (OER) — freely licensed educational materials that grant users permission to engage in the 5R activities.

 What audiences take away

-How open generative AI and OER can be combined to increase access to education
+How open generative AI, OER, and open pedagogy can be combined

 How the 5Rs can be applied to generative AI tools and technologies